 Scope of a variable is the part of the program from where the variable may directly be accessible.

-- Global Scope – Scope outside the outermost function attached to Window
+- Global Scope – Scope outside the outermost function attached to Window.

-- Local Scope – Inside the function being executed
+- Local Scope – Inside the function being executed.

-When we execute the function fun(), the output shows that both global as well as local variables are accessible inside the function as we are able to console.log them.
+When we execute the function fun(), the output shows that both global, and local variables, are accessible inside the function as we are able to console.log them.
 This shows that inside the function we have access to both global variables (declared outside the function) and local variables (declared inside the function).
 Let’s move the console.log statements outside the function and put them just after calling the function.